Anne Brontë: Early life

 Anne was the youngest of the Brontë children.
-She was born on 17 January 1820 on the outskirts of Bradford.
-Her father, Patrick, was curate there.
-Anne was baptised there on 25 March 1820.
-Later Patrick was appointed to the perpetual curacy in Haworth, a small town 7 mi away.
+She was born on 17 January 1820 at the parsonage in Market Street, Thornton, on the outskirts of Bradford, where her father, Patrick, was curate.
+Anne was baptised in Thornton on 25 March 1820, and soon after, Patrick was appointed to the perpetual curacy in Haworth, a small town 7 mi away.
 In April 1820 the family moved into the five-roomed Haworth Parsonage.

-When Anne was barely a year old her mother, Maria, became ill, probably with uterine cancer.
-Maria Branwell died on 15 September 1821.
+When Anne was barely a year old, her mother, Maria, became ill, probably with uterine cancer.
+Maria died on 15 September 1821.
 Patrick tried to remarry, without success.
-Maria's sister, Elizabeth Branwell (1776–1842), had moved to the parsonage initially for Maria, but spent the rest of her life there raising Maria's children.
-She did it from a sense of duty.
+Maria's sister, Elizabeth Branwell, had moved to the parsonage initially to care for Maria, but stayed on to help with the children, and remained there until her death.
 She was stern and expected respect, not love.
 There was little affection between her and the older children.
-According to tradition Anne was her favourite.
+According to tradition, Anne was her favourite.

 In Elizabeth Gaskell's biography of Charlotte, Patrick remembered Anne as precocious.
-Patrick said that when Anne was four years old he had asked her what a child most wanted and that she had said: "age and experience".
+Patrick said that when Anne was four years old he had asked her what a child most wanted and that she had replied: "age and experience".

-In summer 1824 Patrick sent daughters Maria, Elizabeth, Charlotte, and Emily to Crofton Hall in Crofton, West Yorkshire, and subsequently to the Clergy Daughter's School at Cowan Bridge in Lancashire.
-Maria and Elizabeth Brontë died of consumption on 6 May and 15 June 1825 respectively, and Charlotte and Emily were brought home.
-The unexpected deaths distressed the family so much that Patrick could not face sending them away again.
-They were educated at home for the next five years, largely by Elizabeth Branwell and Patrick.
+In summer 1824 Patrick sent his daughters Maria, Elizabeth, Charlotte, and Emily to school at Crofton Hall in Crofton, West Yorkshire, and subsequently to the Clergy Daughter's School at Cowan Bridge in Lancashire.
+Conditions at Cowan Bridge were poor, with harsh conditions, poor food and frequent outbreaks of disease, all of which may have led to the deaths of Maria and Elizabeth Brontë.
+Maria and Elizabeth had been sent home from school ill following an outbreak of typhus, and they died of tuberculosis on 6 May and 15 June 1825 respectively.
+The deaths of the two eldest girls distressed the family so much that Patrick could not face sending his surviving daughters away again.
+Charlotte and Emily were sent home, where they and their siblings were educated for the next five years, largely by Elizabeth Branwell and Patrick.
 The children made little attempt to mix with others outside the parsonage and relied on each other for company.
-The bleak moors surrounding Haworth became their playground.
+The moors surrounding Haworth became their playground.
 Anne shared a room with her aunt, Elizabeth.
-They were close, and she may have influenced Anne's personality and religious beliefs.
+They were close, and Elizabeth may have influenced Anne's personality and religious beliefs.
+Anne was very close to all her siblings, but remained closest to Emily most of all: a family friend, Ellen Nussey described them as being "like twins."